blentley/ForecastingElectricityDemand/README.md

 This readme will give a flavour for the process I have undertaken to model this demand as it's a simplification of the detail in the full version.
 The full suite of scripts are also available in this repository and I will make reference to them in the text below.

 ### Project Motivations
-*Why did I choose the electricity market in Australia?*
+*Why did I choose to work on forecasting in the Australian electricity market?*
 + The energy sector is undergoing some major transformation after years of political bickering and little action.
 The private sector and consumers are becoming increasingly anxious about our energy future as energy prices continue to rise above broader inflation.
 That means there's something major happening in the news related to the energy market every few days.
 When I think about career pathways, I could see myself possibly working in this industry.
 + I'm passionate about renewable energy, climate change and environmentalism so I wanted to understand more about how the market operates.
++ I had an appetiser into time-series modelling in my last semester at uni, which followed on with some forecasting at work.
+I wanted to extend my learning a bit further this time and see what python and LSTMs were all about.

 ### The National Energy Market (NEM)
 The Australian Energy Market Operator (AEMO) makes a number of short and long term forecasts for effective business planning and investment decisions.
 This project will focus on their short term 5 minute dispatch forecast.